Frequently asked questions about our heating services, radiators and boiler fitting

 When you bleed the radiator did water come out?
 If not and if you have a sealed system is the pressure gauge at 1 Bar?
 Try turning the radiator valve fully open (anticlockwise) and on the opposite side there should be a cap that you can't turn, remove this cap and using a small spanner make sure that the valve spindle is fully open (anticlockwise).
 If there's still no heat try turning all the remaining radiators off and then put the heating on only.

-For more information on any of our bathrooms, fireplaces, heating services and renewables or if you are interested in having a free site survey to discuss your requirements
+For more information on our boiler finance, bathrooms, fireplaces, heating services and renewables or if you are interested in having a free site survey to discuss your requirements

 Call us on 02920 763622Contact us